 If your cat has a particularly bad infestation, it’s best to give your home a thorough clean.
 Otherwise, any lurking fleas will hop back onto your cat and any eggs they have laid will soon hatch.

-Vacuum all carpets, rugs, and upholstery and then empty the vacuum outside to ensure no escapees get back in your house.
+Vacuum all carpets, rugs, and upholstery and then empty the vacuum outside to ensure no escapees get back into your house.

 A steam cleaner will kill fleas so use it if you have one.
 Use it on all carpets, curtains, upholstery and soft furnishings.